frida/frida-website/_docs/javascript-api.md

         -   `protection`: protection like in `Process.enumerateRanges()`
     -   `name`: symbol name as a string
     -   `address`: absolute address as a `NativePointer`
+    -   `size`: if present, a number specifying the symbol's size in bytes

 <div class="note info">
   <h5>enumerateSymbols() is only available on i/macOS and Linux-based OSes</h5>